South Carolina Code of Laws

 "Due to the congressional redistricting, any person elected or appointed to serve, or serving, as a member of any board, commission, or committee to represent a congressional district, whose residency is transferred to another district by a change in the composition of the district, may serve, or continue to serve, the term of office for which he was elected or appointed; however, the appointing or electing authority shall appoint or elect an additional member on that board, commission, or committee from the district which loses a resident member as a result of the transfer to serve until the term of the transferred member expires.
 When a vacancy occurs in the district to which a member has been transferred, the vacancy must not be filled until the full term of the transferred member expires.
 Further, the inability to hold an election or to make an appointment due to judicial review of the congressional districts does not constitute a vacancy."

 The 2012 amendment removed ", except that the initial members from the first, third, and fifth congressional districts shall serve for terms of two years" and made other, nonsubstantive, changes.

 SECTION 25-19-20.
 Commission attached to Department of Veterans' Affairs; location of commission.

-The commission is attached to the Department of Veterans' Affairs for logistical and staff support only and may be located in Columbia in space provided by the State Budget and Control Board.
+The commission is attached to the Department of Veterans' Affairs for logistical and staff support only and may be located in Columbia in space provided by the Department of Administration.